danielsobrado/CCDAK-Exam-Questions/Consumer/README.md

 The **high watermark (HW)** is a critical concept in Kafka, ensuring data consistency and reliability.
 It represents the offset of the last message that has been successfully replicated to all **In-Sync Replicas (ISR)** of a partition.

+### Group Coordinator and Group Leader

+The **group coordinator** is a designated **broker** that receives heartbeats from all `consumers` within a `consumer group`.
+Each `consumer group` is assigned a single group coordinator.
+If a consumer fails to send heartbeats, the coordinator initiates a rebalance process.

+When a consumer wishes to join a `consumer group`, it sends a `JoinGroup` request to the group coordinator.
+The first consumer to join the group is appointed as the group leader.

 ### Metadata request

 When a consumer has the wrong partition leader, it sends a metadata request to any Kafka broker.
 The response includes metadata for each partition, grouped by topic: